 Mission & History

-The mission of Operation Christmas Child is to provide God’s love in a tangible way to children in need around the world, and together with the local church worldwide, to share the Good News of Jesus Christ.
+The mission of Operation Christmas Child is to demonstrate God’s love in a tangible way to children in need around the world.
+Through this project, Samaritan’s Purse partners with the local church worldwide to share the Good News of Jesus Christ and make disciples of the nations.

 In the summer of 1993, Samaritan’s Purse President Franklin Graham received a call from a man in England asking if he’d be willing to fill shoeboxes with gifts for children in war-torn Bosnia.
 Franklin agreed, but figured Christmas was months away.
 He forgot about the promise until he received a call back around Thanksgiving asking about the gifts.